nikitasonthalia/MachineLearningProject/README.md

     cd dataformat
     sbt package
 </pre>
-This will generate jar in Dataformat folder. `Copy that jar path`.
+This will generate jar in Dataformat folder.

     4. Open terminal in Sprak folder.
     5. goto in bin folder of spark.  `cd bin`
-    6. `./spark-submit <jar path>` . eg ./spark-submit dataFormat.jar
+    6. `./spark-submit /dataFormat/target/scala-2.10/spark-linecount_2.10-1.0.jar`

 This will generate `week[3 to 9]objectoutput` output file in `MLPorjectOutput/` folder.